BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Methods

 \subsection{BlindHarmony optimization}

-In order to harmonize images from unknown domains, an unconditional flow model is trained solely on the target domain.
+In order to harmonize images from unknown domains, an unconditional flow model is trained on the target domain only.
 The prior distribution of the harmonized image $x$ can be parameterized as follows:

 If $z$ is a normal Gaussian, we can rewrite Equation \ref{eq:regeq} in the $z$-domain as follows: